- Our Blog

 These statistics highlight the need for women to have a solid financial plan in place, allaying the fear of outliving the money they’ve saved for retirement.
 Advisors have an opportunity to put together a program that will alleviate fear from the planning process and help set women up for a comfortable retirement.

 Advisors can be an important resource to help women achieve their financial goals at every life stage.
-And by listening and understanding what’s important to female clients, advisors can achieve better outcomes in their practice.
+And by listening and understanding what’s important to female clients, advisors can achieve better outcomes in their practices.

 Suzanne Siracuse specializes in advising financial services firms on innovative business strategies, distinctive marketing programs and impactful advocacy initiatives around diversity, financial literacy and next gen talent.
+Suzanne Siracuse is not affiliated with Columbia Threadneedle Investments.